Islam in China: Ming dynasty

 Muslims in Ming dynasty Beijing were given relative freedom by the Chinese, with no restrictions placed on their religious practices or freedom of worship and being normal citizens in Beijing.
 In contrast to the freedom granted to Muslims, followers of Tibetan Buddhism and Catholicism suffered from restrictions and censure in Beijing.

 The Hongwu Emperor decreed the building of multiple mosques throughout China in many locations.
 A Nanjing mosque was built by the Xuande Emperor.
 Weizhou Grand Mosque, considered as one of the most beautiful, was constructed during the Ming dynasty.

-An anti-pig slaughter edict led to speculation that the Zhengde Emperor adopted Islam due to his use of Muslim eunuchs who commissioned the production of porcelain with Persian and Arabic inscriptions.
-Central Asian women were provided to the Zhengde Emperor by a Muslim guard and Sayyid Hussein from Hami.
-The guard was Yu Yung and the women were Uyghur.
-Muslim eunuchs contributed money in 1496 in repairing Niujie Mosque.
-It is unknown who really was behind the anti-pig slaughter edict.
-The speculation of him becoming a Muslim is remembered alongside his excessive and debauched behavior along with his concubines of foreign origin.
-Muslim Central Asian girls were favored by Zhengde like how Korean girls were favored by Xuande.
-A Uyghur concubine was kept by Zhengde.
-Foreign origin Uyghur and Mongol women were favored by the Zhengde emperor.
-Tatar (Mongol) and Central Asian women were bedded by Zhengde.
-Zhengde received Central Asian Muslim Semu women from his Muslim guard Yu Yong, and Ni'ergan was the name of one of his Muslim concubines.

 When the Qing dynasty invaded the Ming dynasty in 1644, Muslim Ming loyalists led by Muslim leaders Milayin, Ding Guodong and Ma Shouying led a revolt in 1646 against the Qing during the Milayin rebellion in order to drive the Qing out and restore the Ming Prince of Yanchang Zhu Shichuan to the throne as the emperor.
 The Muslim Ming loyalists were crushed by the Qing with 100,000 of them, including Milayin and Ding Guodong killed.